Discharging Taxes in Bankruptcy

 If your income tax debt meets all five of these criteria, then the tax debt is dischargeable in Chapter 7 and Chapter 13 bankruptcy petitions.

-1. The due date for filling a tax return is at least three years ago.
+1. The due date for filing a tax return is at least three years ago.
 Before a taxpayer files for bankruptcy, the tax debt must be related to a tax return that was due at least three years before.
 This date includes any extensions.

 2. The tax return was filed at least two years ago.
 A tax debt must be related to a tax return filed at least two years prior to the taxpayer filing for bankruptcy.
 The date is measured from the day the taxpayer actually filed the return.